Linear Model and Extensions: A binary covariate interacts with a general covariate

 \subsection{Chow test}

 \citet{chow1960tests} proposed to test whether the two regressions \eqref{eq::ols-control} and \eqref{eq::ols-treatment} are identical.
 Under the null hypothesis that $\gamma_0 = \gamma_1$ and $\theta_0 = \theta_1$, he proposed an $F$ test assuming homoskedasticity, which is called the {\it Chow test} in econometrics.
 In fact, this is just a special case of the standard $F$ test for the null hypothesis that $\beta_1=0$ and $\beta_3 = 0$ in \eqref{eq::ols-interaction}.
-Moreover, based on the OLS in \eqref{eq::ols-interaction}, we can also derive the robust test based on the EHW covariance estimator. \citet{chow1960tests} discussed a subtle case in which one group has a small size rending the OLS fit underdetermined.
+Moreover, based on the OLS in \eqref{eq::ols-interaction}, we can also derive the robust test based on the EHW covariance estimator.

+\citet{chow1960tests} discussed a subtle case in which one group has a small size rendering the OLS fit underdetermined.
 I relegate the details to Problem \ref{hw15interaction::chow-small}.
-Note that under this null hypothesis, $\mathcal C = \mathcal I = 0,$ so the difference in the outcome means is purely due to the difference in the covariate means.
+Note that under the null hypothesis, $\mathcal C = \mathcal I = 0,$ so the difference in the outcome means is purely due to the difference in the covariate means.